opsd-io/terraform-module-template/.github/ISSUE_TEMPLATE.md

-## Important
+## Before we go any further

-First of all, thank you for opening an issue.
+Thank you for opening an issue.
 This particular issue tracker is reserved only for reporting bugs or feature requests.

 All the general questions can be submitted on our community [Slack](https://join.slack.com/t/opsd-community/signup).